sobisonator/chartermap/TextToDB/documentation/CRM.md

 Translator: Translator's name
 Editor: Editor's(') name(s)
 Edition: Edition version
-#### Reference relationships (P67)
+#### Reference relationships
 Stores the relationships between markups and references, either with support or negation, and the specific pages if relevant
-ID: Unique ID
+id: Unique ID
-Markup: References markups(ID)
+markup: References markups(ID)
-Reference: References ref_texts(ID)
+reference: References ref_texts(ID)
+pages: Optional free-text describing which pages of the text
 Support: Boolean value, if True then this reference is in support of the markup's information, if False then it is in negation.
-If null, then the reference simply mentions the information contained within the markup without comment or implication as to its validity

 At time of writing, the CIDOC CRM version accessed is [7.1.3](https://www.cidoc-crm.org/sites/default/files/cidoc_crm_version_7.1.3.pdf) and CRMTex is version 2.0